-For the 2014 reporting year, it is proposed to carry out a geotechnical program to test the site of proposed infrastructure for an IHP phosphate beneficiation plant.
+For the 2015 reporting year, subject to satisfactory progress at the JDCP demonstration plant in Florida, it is proposed to carry out a geotechnical program to test the site of proposed infrastructure for an IHP phosphate beneficiation plant.
 The timing of this work will be determined by progress in validating IHP technology at the JDC commercial demonstration plant in Florida.
-The work will be comprised of:
+The work will be composed of:

-- 40 diamond drill holes to a depth of 20 metres - 22 test pits to be excavated by small excavator or backhoe with dimensions of 4m (length), 1m (width) x 3m (depth). - 8.5 km of tracks to be constructed for access to pits and diamond holes using loader or small excavator with blade
+- 40 diamond drill holes to a depth of 20 m - 22 test pits to be excavated by small excavator or backhoe with dimensions of 4 m (length), 1 m (width) x 3 m (depth). - 8.5 km of tracks to be constructed for access to pits and diamond holes using loader or small excavator with blade.